AristurtleDev/building-2d-games-with-monogame/documentation/chapter-02-behind-the-scenes/02-02-the-game-class.md

 private SpriteBatch _spriteBatch;
 ```

-Both of these types, the `GraphicsDeviceManager` and `SpriteBatch` will be covered in more detail in a later article.
-For now, you only need to understand that the `GraphicsDeviceManager` is responsible for initialization and the configuration of the graphics device and render settings, while the `SpriteBatch` is used to perform 2D graphics rendering.
+The `GraphicsDeviceManager` is responsible for initializing and providing access to the graphics device and other graphic presentation configurations.
+It contains a property named `GraphicsDevice` that represents the actual graphics device on the device the game is running on.
+The `GraphicsDevice` is the interface between your game and the graphics processing unit (GPU) for everything on screen.
+It also contains the properties `PreferredBackBufferWidth` and `PreferredBackBufferHeigh` which can be used to set the width and height, in pixels, of the game screen's back buffer.

+> [!TIP]
+> The `Game` class also provides a property named `GraphicsDevice` that can be used to access the graphics device object.

+The `SpriteBatch` is used to perform 2D graphics rendering of the textures for the game.
+A game will consist of multiple textures that are rendered to represent the game visually, and the `SpriteBatch` provides an optimized method of rendering multiple textures in a single batch call to the GPU instead of doing one render at a time.

 ## The `Game1()` Constructor
 Next is the `Game1` constructor.
 This responsible for creating a new instance of the `Game1` class when `new Game1()` is called.